 SpeakEasy Burlesque Series 1 – Sensual Erotic

-In series 1, “Sensual Erotic,” we will learn the fundamental concepts of burlesque dance, while developing the building blocks of creating your own primal erotic burlesque persona through choreography and core flow.
+In series 1, “Sensual Erotic,” we learn the fundamental concepts of burlesque dance while developing the building blocks of creating your own primal erotic burlesque persona through choreography and core flow.

 - Series 1, Session 1 – Sensual Core Flow

 - Series 1, Session 2 – Hit the Spot